oduerr/hsk/hsk5_flashcard_spec.md

 B) What the test does (sequence)
 	1. Pre-checks
 	•	Verify an API key is present in local storage.
-	•	If missing: show “No API key found.
-Enter your key and try again.” (link focus to the key field).
+	•	If missing: show "No API key found.
+Enter your key and try again." (link focus to the key field).
 	2. Sample synthesis (OpenAI only)
 	•	Disable any TTS cache for the test.
 	•	Send a one-line sample (e.g., 学习中文真好！) to OpenAI TTS (tts-1 or tts-1-hd) using current Voice settings.